divijg19/Juniper/README.md

 ## 📖 Introduction

-Vertex is a modern document compiler designed to supersede LaTeX for the digital age.
+Juniper (initially named Vertex) is a modern document compiler designed to supersede LaTeX for the digital age.
 Built from the ground up in Rust, it prioritizes sub-millisecond compilation, web-native output (HTML5/DOM), and print-perfect PDF generation using a unified Abstract Syntax Tree (AST).

-Unlike LaTeX, which relies on archaic macro expansion, Vertex uses a strictly typed syntax and embeds WebAssembly (Wasm) for scripting, ensuring that packages are secure, portable, and fast.
+Unlike LaTeX, which relies on archaic macro expansion, Juniper uses a strictly typed syntax and embeds WebAssembly (Wasm) for scripting, ensuring that packages are secure, portable, and fast.

-Project Status: Vertex is currently in Alpha.
+Project Status: Juniper is currently in Alpha.
 The core layout engine and parser are functional, but API stability is not guaranteed.

 ⚡ Key Features